natelandau/dotfiles/README.md

 * Review the files in `config/` to configure your own aliases, preferences, etc.

 ### Private Files
 Sometimes there are files which contain private information.
 These might be API keys, local directory structures, or anything else you want to keep hidden.
 I keep these in a separate private repository which has a folder structure very similar to this one.
+To configure your own private files edit the following files to reflect your setup

-install.sh has a variable for the location of a private install script.
+* `install.sh` has a variable for the location of a private install script.
 If that script is found, it will be invoked.
+* Edit `config/shell/bash_profile` to add the location of your private plugins

 ## Cloning this repo to a new computer
 The first step needed to use these dotfiles is to clone this repo into the $HOME directory.
-To make this easy, I created [a gist](https://gist.github.com/natelandau/b6ec165862277f3a7a4beff76da53a9c) which can easily be run with the following command:
+To make this easy, I [created a gist](https://gist.github.com/natelandau/b3e1dfba7491137f0a0f5e25721fffc2) which can easily be run with the following command:

 ```
 curl -SL https://gist.githubusercontent.com/natelandau/b3e1dfba7491137f0a0f5e25721fffc2/raw/d98763695a0ddef1de9db2383f43149005423f20/bootstrapNewMac | bash